-Note: The brachioradialis is a muscle that occupies 60% of the forearm.
-The larger it is, the more in volume, and they themselves.
+Note: The brachioradialis, is a muscle that occupies 60% of the forearm.
+The larger it is, the more in volume they themselves will become.
 When doing hammer lifts, we immediately train the brachialis, biceps, and forearms.
-For this reason, a standing dumbbell hammer can be safely called a complex exercise to increase the entire volume of the arm.
+For this reason, a standing dumbbell hammer curl can be safely called a complex exercise to increase the entire volume of the arm.

 If we put together the benefits of the hammer exercise for the biceps (let’s call it that), we get a rather voluminous picture:

-- It develops biceps, brachialis and forearms at once
+- It develops biceps, brachialis and forearms at the same time;

 - One dumbbell is enough to pump the brachialis.
 You can do this exercise both in the gym and at home with the same effectiveness.

 Well, does the neutral grip dumbbell lift deserve to be included in the arm training program?
-In my opinion, yes.
+In my opinion, yes it does.

-Conclusion: the benefits of the hammer exercise with dumbbells are enormous, you should definitely use it, and on a regular basis.
+Conclusion: The benefits of the hammer exercise with dumbbells are enormous, you should definitely use them and on a regular basis.